Laminad/Meraki/README.md

 # Meraki

-This is a set of Meraki scripts to report on information that the Meraki dashboard does not report on inherently.
+This is a set of Meraki scripts to report on and modify the information in the Meraki dashboard.

 Scripts
 --------
 Meraki client export for specific device templates </br>
 Meraki Bulk SSID and Firewall Rule build > Uses old API methods.
-Needs to be updated currently. </br>
+(Needs to be updated currently.) </br>
 Meraki Device Name and MGMT IP export for ISE import </br>
 Meraki PoE Status check for MS devices</br>
+Meraki MX configuration backup</br>
+Meraki Bulk network name updates</br>